9 Result(s)

 Yes - $10/hrFaculty

-Edward SazonovSearch for Magnetic Monopoles: from the Large Hadron Collider to Space
+Edward SazonovSearch for Magnetic Monopoles and other Exotics at the Large Hadron Collider and Beyond

 Preferred Majors